NolanBailey/homebrew-brewery/README.md

-# Nolanbailey Brewery
+# NolanbBailey Homebrew Brewery
+_A brewery tap for Homebrew Formulæ and Casks in development._
+_Provides support for projects in development, betas, and dev kits for contributors._

-## How do I install these formulae?
+## How do I install these formulæ?

 `brew install nolanbailey/brewery/<formula>`